samweeks92/ce-tech-day-setup/README.md

 . setup.sh
 ```

 You will now have a Terraform Apply job running in Cloud Shell.
+Check it's output and ensure it applies successfully.

+Once applied, you can continue with the rest of the lab.